LynnChen1/LinyanChen/_pages/about.md

 Teaching Experience
 ===
-* Working as a helper in the course of Construction Economics
+* Assited in the course of Construction Economics.
-* Working as a helper in the course of Analytical Skills and Methods
+* Assisted in the course of Analytical Skills and Methods.
+* Assisted in the course of Introduction to Construction Management.